 How to Find What You're Looking For

-There are several options available for researchers interested in locating Louisiana and Special Collections Department materials.
+There are several options available for researchers interested in locating Louisiana and Special Collections materials.

 The first is by using the library's online catalog.
 The online catalog can search for books and audiovisual materials located anywhere in the library.
 Patrons can also limit their searches to Louisiana Collection holdings by selecting Louisiana Collection (Floor 4) under "shelf location" in the online catalog's "Advanced Search" mode.

-Manuscript collections in the Louisiana and Special Collections Department are not cataloged, and will not be included in the OPAC's search results.
-Finding aids for these materials are available online and in the Louisiana Collection Reading Room.
+Manuscript collections in the Louisiana and Special Collections are not cataloged, and will not be included in the OPAC's search results.
+Finding aids for these materials are available online and in the Louisiana and Special Collections Reading Room.